-- 1. Merge and co-locate with Planning staff, and implement common plan tracking system. - 2.
-Expand the department webpage to include common plan review corrections, inspection and plan review checklists, and a code interpretation manual to assist contractors and professional designers; and a "Home Improvement Center" to assist homeowners in navigating through the building permit plan check and inspection process. - 3.
-Develop and implement online permitting to enable applicants for single trade permits to complete application online, as well as schedule inspections online.
+- Merge and co-locate with Planning staff, and implement common plan tracking system. - Expand the department webpage to include common plan review corrections, inspection and plan review checklists, and a code interpretation manual to assist contractors and professional designers; and a "Home Improvement Center" to assist homeowners in navigating through the building permit plan check and inspection process. - Develop and implement online permitting to enable applicants for single trade permits to complete application online, as well as schedule inspections online.

-Co-location of staff of the newly created Development Services Planning and Department and the addition of plan review staff as recommended in the 2006 Matrix Consulting Group report on the City's development process.
+Increases in personal services due to 2% wage adjustment general and merit increases for eligible employees.
+Colocation of staff of the newly created Development Planning and Department and the addition of plan review staff as recommended in the 2006 Matrix Consulting Group report on the City's development process.
 Also dedicating resources to expand the department webpage to increase online services and performing a training needs assessment and providing staff training as appropriate.